M3liss/ScannerComparisonClassicalAI/results/readme.md

-│                             # and scan results, one set per anonymized app ID ├── validation.csv           # ground-truth vulnerability labels: a manual reviewer's │                             # verdict on each scanner finding (confirmed / false positive) └── normal_file_names.csv    # maps each anonymized app ID to its real F-Droid package name
+│                             # and scan results, one set per anonymized app ID ├── validation.csv           # ground-truth vulnerability labels: a manual reviewer's │                             # verdict on each scanner finding (confirmed / false positive) └── normal_file_names.csv    # returns the real app names that were used in the validation of findings
 ```

 ### Anonymization